nemisj/react-tab-index/article.md

-# Focus order and tabIndex in component based web applications
+# Focus order and tabIndex greater then 0 in component based web applications

 Today we will look into the default focus order in the browser and why is it not applicable to the web applications based on component based frameworks like ReactJS, Angular, Sencha and others.